sfeltner-godaddy/rr-streamlining/README.md

       AwsData408 --> AwsData409  %% Keep it
       AwsData409{"Is there a process to securely delete PII data upon request?"}
       AwsData409 --> AwsWeb000   %% Keep it
+      AwsSec701{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
+      AwsSec701 --> AwsSec704

       %% AWS Web Application
-      AwsWeb000{"Does your service expose any UI or endpoints?"}  %% Reword AwsWeb000 -->|Yes| AwsWeb100
+      AwsWeb000{"Does your service expose any UI or endpoints outside of your AWS accounts?"}  %% Reword AwsWeb000 -->|Yes| AwsWeb100
       AwsWeb000 ---->|No| AwsAppDev000
       AwsWeb100{How many requests per second will the most active endpoint receive?}
       AwsWeb100 --> AwsWeb101  %% DELETE all scaling related questions and defer to artifacts
-      AwsWeb101{"Which of the following are used to protect any interface exposed outside of your AWS Accounts?"}
+      AwsWeb101{"Which of the following are used to protect the exposed interfaces?"}
       AwsWeb101 --> AwsWeb102  %% Keep it
       AwsWeb102{"Select all domains this application will run on:"}
       AwsWeb102 --> AwsWeb103  %% Keep it